arrahman17/Learning-Analytics-Project-/README.md

 ![github-small](https://user-images.githubusercontent.com/41241181/52513614-4035ad00-2c0c-11e9-8a32-fc4499a5d3d6.png)

-To Run the it locally, open the terminal in folder where the visulaization code reside, here in the case we have in "Visualization using simple bar charts "
+To Run the it locally, open the terminal in folder where the visualization code reside, here in the case we have in "Visualization using simple bar charts "
 - write the follwoing commands
   - npm install -g http-server
   - http-server